warroyo/tmc-terraform-flux/README.md

 ## Create secret for the github token

-in the flux-system namespace create secret that holds the github api token.
+In the flux-system namespace create secret that holds the github api token.
 This can easily be done with TMC generic secrets on the cluster or cluster group.

 the secret should be named `branch-planner-token` and have a key of `token` and the value being the api token.